Click here for the home page

 Statue of a scribe, from the V dynasty.

 Compared with other ancient civilizations, Egypt gave its women extraordinary freedom.
 Equality of the sexes in Egypt is reflected in statues and paintings.
-Wives of pharaohs and nobles are shown standing or sitting beside their husbands, and little daughters are depicted with the same tenderness as little sons.
+Wives are shown standing or sitting beside their husbands, and little daughters are depicted with the same tenderness as little sons.
 The right of succession to the throne was based on royal descent from the mother as well as the father.
 Business and legal documents show that women in general had rights to own, buy and sell property without reliance on legal guardians, and to make wills and testify in court.
 A few became physicians, scribes and members of the administration.

 The priests profited from the support of king and commoner alike.
-As time went on the gifts, especially those of land, made them powerful enough to act independently of the pharaohs.
+As time went on the gifts, especially those of land, made them powerful enough to act independently of the kings.
 The position of priest was hereditary--they regularly passed the job from father to son--but only the highest-ranking priests worked full time.
 Common clergymen and specialists like astrologers, scribes, readers of sacred texts, singers and musicians (the latter were usually women), lived on the temple grounds and performed their sacred duties for one month out of four.
 While on duty they lived ascetically; they wore white robes and animal skins, abstained from sex, washed themselves frequently, and the men shaved off all body hair, including their eyebrows.
 When their turn was up, they went back to being lay members for the next three months.

 Top of the page